alire-project/deepend/README.txt

 (null procedure), because it is not needed or intended to be used.
-If early finalization is needed, Unchecked_Deallocate_Subpool may be used, which has similar issues as Unchecked_Deallocation, but is safer, since it can be applied more globally, and less frequently.
+If early finalization is needed, Unchecked_Deallocate_Subpool may be used, which has similar issues as Unchecked_Deallocation, but is safer, since it can be applied more globally to the whole subpool rather than a specific object, and thus would be applied less frequently.
 Even Unchecked_Deallocate_Subpool is unnecessary for reclaiming subpools in nested scopes with Deepend, as a scoped subpool facility is also provided, which automatically finalizes subpools, when leaving the scope of their declaration.